The Australian Government seeks a gas market that:

 Find details about ADGSM operations in the Customs (Prohibited Exports) (Operation of the Australian Domestic Gas Security Mechanism) Guidelines 2020.

-The government is reforming the ADGSM to address shortcomings.
+The government is reforming the ADGSM to improve how it functions.
 Reforms will commence 1 April 2023.

 Protections for long-term foundational contracts